 An appliance’s drainage pipe is connected to (usually under) the pipe connected to the kitchen sink.
 Unlike a washing machine or clothes dryer, a dishwasher does not require electricity.
 As soon as you connect the drain pipe and load the dirty dishes, the dishwasher starts automatically.

 What is a hose bib pressure relief valve?

 A hose bib pressure relief valve is a valve that is installed on the water supply line for outdoor hose bibs.
 A pressure relief valve protects the water supply from being over-pressurized and bursting.
 Sometimes water pressure can be too high, leading to a burst pipe.
 The pressure relief valve will help protect your pipes from bursting.
 The valve opens up when the faucet is turned on to prevent future accidents or bursts.

 What is a gate valve?

-In valve design, there is the gate valve that opens and closes by rotating sideways.
+In valve design, the gate valve opens and closes by rotating sideways.
 They are also called swing valves.
 Gate valves are efficient for controlling fluid flow and pressure in piping systems.
 They are typically used when there is over one position to control fluid flow.